The 21 Best Gambling Movies of All Time (1-10)

 3. The Sting (1973)

 The Sting is a timeless classic.
 It won seven Academy Awards, including Best Picture in 1973.
 It’s the story of a small group of grifters in Chicago during the Depression who pull off an elaborate hoax on an underworld boss played wonderfully by Robert Shaw.
-Paul Newman and Robert Shaw are the heroes.
-They manage to hire a crew and pull off the best con jobs in movie history which uses a now-familiar past-posting technique in relation to the reporting of horse racing results.
-Musical score by Scott Joplin (arranged by Marvin Hamlisch) is just as memorable.
+Paul Newman and Robert Redford are the heroes.
+They manage to hire a crew con-men and pull off the best and most authentic scam in movie history which uses a now-familiar past-posting technique in relation to the reporting of horse racing results.
+The musical score by Scott Joplin (arranged by Marvin Hamlisch) sets the mood perfectly.
 Everything works to perfection in this film directed by the late George Roy Hill (Butch Cassidy and the Sundance Kid, The World According to Garp).
 Arguably could be number one on the list.

 2. The Gambler (1974)